Your journey to SMED begins at Interplas

 The future of injection moulding lies in productivity

-The injection moulding cell will incorporate preheating station, automatic mould transport/exchange, automatic magnetic clamping system, advanced coupling technology for fully automated connection of all media, power and signal circuits, and the world’s fastest Safe Robots with automatic gripper changing system.
+The injection moulding cell will incorporate preheating station, automatic mould transport/exchange, automatic magnetic clamping system, advanced coupling technology for fully automated connection of all media, power and signal circuits and the world’s fastest Safe Robots with automatic gripper changing system.
 The cell represents the future of injection moulding, says Stäubli, and the company is looking forward to demonstrating why to visitors.

 “Productivity, namely what we produce for the amount of work it takes to do it, and solving the issue of it flatlining in the UK in recent years, is a hurdle the manufacturing industry must jump in order to remain competitive,” explained Stäubli’s Craig Forrester.